European shares retreat after weak German data

 Central Markets' trading analyst Joe Neighbour expected that the weak data would contribute to the DAX staying below the 10,000 point level in the next few weeks.

-James Butterfill, global equity strategist at Coutts, said that data showed that Europe's gradual economic recovery remained a patchy one.
+James Butterfill, global equity strategist at Coutts, added that the German data showed that Europe's gradual economic recovery remained a patchy one.

-"It rings alarm bells across Europe that the recovery is not a straight line upwards," Butterfill said.
+"It rings alarm bells across Europe that the recovery is not a straight line upwards," said Butterfill.

 TOTAL AND SANOFI SLIP